Optimizing Business Systems with Logical Data and Process Models

 To enable an information system to provide optimum benefits, the architect, designer and programmers must thoroughly understand the data and processes needed.
-An excellent way to gain this understanding and prepare to implement software is to model business processes and the relevant data carefully and completely.
+An excellent way to gain this understanding and prepare to implement software is to model business processes and the relevant data carefully and completely using a logical model to represent the flow of data and processes within an organization.

-Just as many organizations have not grasped fully the need to model their data , many organizations do not model their processes logically, and even fewer refine the models to include both data and process.
-Good enterprise data / information management practices indicate that organizations that model their data and processes logically and use those models to develop an understanding of the business requirements achieve more success with their information systems and knowledge management.
+Just as many organizations have not fully grasped the need to model their data, many organizations do not model their processes logically.
+Even fewer refine the models to include both data and processes.
+Organizations logically modeling their data and processes while also using those models for business process analysis as well as to develop an understanding of the business requirements achieve more success with their information systems and knowledge management.
+This is good enterprise data / information management practices in action.

 Business processes represent the flow of data through a series of tasks that are designed to result in specific business outcomes.
 This article reviews the concepts of business processes and logical process modeling.
 It is a useful place to start understanding the concepts of business processes and the benefits of modeling processes as well as data.